 Overview of Columbia

-Apartments and rentals can be found throughout the charming Southern city of Columbia, SC.
-As the state capital and the largest city in the state, Columbia is the central location for entertainment, culture, arts, recreation, education and jobs in South Carolina.
-Low commute times and affordable rental housing make Columbia a great place to live and work.
+Columbia, the capital of South Carolina, is the state’s epicenter for entertainment, culture, arts, recreation, education and jobs.
+With short commute times and affordable rental housing, Columbia is a great place to live and work.